VGS Chateau Potelle

 Mountain Fruit

-Chateau Potelle makes Sauvignon Blanc, a Mt.
-Veeder Chardonnay, and Inevitable, a white blend that varies but often includes Chardonnay and Viognier (for 2020, also Marsanne).
+Chateau Potelle makes whites that include a Mt.
+Veeder Chardonnay.
 The focus, though, is reds, among them Cabernet Franc and Cabernet Sauvignon from Mt.
 Veeder, a Zinfandel from Sonoma County’s Moon Mountain (just west of Mt.
-Veeder), and the intriguing 50/50 Cuvée, half of whose grapes come from “a favorite cousin” in Fourmeaux’s native Bordeaux.
-For all his wines, Fourmeaux favors grapes grown at higher elevations because the cooler temperatures result in a slower ripening pace that in turn yields more concentrated flavors.
+Veeder), and from the separate, orange-labeled Jean-Noel Fourmeaux tier, the lush Cab-heavy Red Blend from Mt.
+Veeder’s Saffron Vineyard.
+Fourmeaux favors grapes grown at higher elevations for all his wines because the cooler temperatures result in a slower ripening pace that yields more concentrated flavors.

 Four perennial favorites, from left: Chardonnay, Potelle Two Bordeaux-style red blend, Zinfandel, and Cabernet Sauvignon, all or mostly from mountain fruit.